SAIL-Montreal/sail-montreal.github.io/content/neurips2022.md

 # Accepted papers at NeurIPS 2022
+Click the links for more information on these papers (requires NeurIPS registration).

 - <i>[The Curse of Unrolling: Rate of Differentiating Through Optimization](https://nips.cc/virtual/2022/poster/54166)</i> [[arxiv]](https://arxiv.org/abs/2209.13271)<br />
 <u>Damien Scieur</u>, Quentin Bertrand, Gauthier Gidel and Fabian Pedregosa